 In addition, students in other majors (e.g., construction management, health care administration, hospitality management, etc.) may also benefit from an Industrial Practices Certificate, as traditionally manufacturing-oriented topics such as lean, six sigma, and standardized work find wider application in non-manufacturing sectors.

-The four courses in the Industrial Practices certificate series are open to any junior in a manufacturing-related program, or with an advisor's permission.
+The four courses in the Industrial Practices certificate series are open to any junior admitted to Ferris (in majors other than Manufacturing Engineering Technology) and in good standing.
+Others maybe considered with an advisor's permission.
 For further information, please contact the Manufacturing program office as 231-592-2511.